Jorge Quiroga: Post-presidency (2002–present)

 He was appointed as vice president of the Club de Madrid in 2011.

 On 2 December 2019, the interim government of Jeanine Áñez appointed Quiroga as an international delegate on a special mission to denounce alleged human rights violations by the ousted Morales administration.
 He held the post for just over a month, before resigning on 8 January 2020 in order to announce his presidential candidacy for the snap elections to be held later that year.
 Throughout the election cycle, he remained around sixth place reaching between 1 and 2% in opinion polling and never surpassing 7%.
 On 11 October, one week before the scheduled election, Quiroga announced he was dropping out of the presidential race.
-He indicated in his withdrawal announcement that he wished to prevent an outright victory of Luis Arce of the Movement for Socialism party in the first electoral round by consolidating the right around Carlos Mesa.
+He indicated in his withdrawal announcement that he wished to prevent an outright victory of Luis Arce in the first electoral round by consolidating opposition around Carlos Mesa.

 He previously served as a senior advisor at New Direction, a think tank affiliated with the European Conservatives and Reformists Party in the European Parliament, until 2023.
 He supported Javier Milei in the 2023 Argentine general election.

-For the 2025 elections, he announced his presidential candidacy with the electoral alliance Libertad y Democracia ("Freedom and Democracy"), abbreviated as Libre: a coalition formed by the Frente Revolucionario de Izquierda (Revolutionary Left Front) and the Movimiento Demócrata Social (Social Democratic Movement), with Juan Pablo Velasco as his running mate for vice president.
+For the 2025 election, he announced his presidential candidacy with Liberty and Democracy (Libre), a coalition formed by the Revolutionary Left Front and the Social Democratic Movement, with Juan Pablo Velasco as his running mate for vice president.
 After receiving around 26% of the votes in the first round on 17 August 2025, he lost a run-off against Senator Rodrigo Paz on 19 October, winning 45.5% of the vote.